Code-Institute-Submissions/memory-blocks/README.md

 - [Google Fonts](https://fonts.google.com/)

-  - Google Fonts is used to obtain the Roboto Condensed font family.
+  - Google Fonts is used to obtain the Salsa font.

 - [Font Awesome](https://fontawesome.com/)

-  - Font Awesome is used to obtain the icons used in the Contact Me section.
+  - Font Awesome is used to obtain the icons used in this website.

 ## Testing